THE LINUX FOUNDATION PROJECTS

 We may not be able to address all of these in GA1, but your input will be critical to shaping the scope.
 Please let us know what is important to you!

-• We’d like feedback to ensure that the scope we are covering is valuable for potential adopters, and that the spec is written in an implementable way.
+• We’d like feedback to ensure that the scope we are covering is valuable for potential adopters and that the spec is written in an implementable way.

-• Also, we’d like to hear about areas of functionality we should be focusing on for the GA release.
+• Also, we’d like to hear about the areas of functionality we should focus on for the GA release.

 General FAQ